WatDuhHekBro/OnionLasers/README.md

 1. Go to the root folder
 2. `npm install`
 3. `npm start`
-4. Go to the `tmp` folder in another process
+4. Go to the `playground` folder in another process
 5. Add `.env` and set `TOKEN` equal to whatever your bot's token is
 6. `npm start`
-7. Create `tmp/src/commands` and add whatever commands in there
+7. Create `playground/ts/src/commands` and add whatever commands in there
 8. Now, any changes to either the command handler as well as the playground code should automatically reload the test bot

 ## Version and Release Stuff